The Guide to Outbound Sales in 2021

 Outbound sales teams can count on success and productivity if the right approach and tools are available to them.

-The major difference between inbound and outbound sales stems from who makes the initial contact at the beginning of a sales relationship.
+The major difference between inbound sales and outbound sales stems from who makes the initial contact at the beginning of a sales relationship.

 In outbound sales, someone from inside the business — usually a standard sales rep, but sometimes a lead response expert or a sales development rep — reaches out and starts a conversation with a lead.